top of page

 Partnerships Director

-Elizabeth Camacho Navarro lives in Naperville, IL with her husband Victor, and their three school-aged children.
-She has dedicated her career to the social services and behavioral health sectors, with a strong commitment to bridging the gap between individuals and essential resources.
-Elizabeth holds a master’s degree in forensic psychology with a minor in social work and brings over 20 years of experience working in the field of community mental health, school-based programs as well as in the field of criminal justice system and medical case management to bridge the gap between people and being able to obtain resources.
-Elizabeth is bilingual/bicultural being born and raised in Chicago by then immigrant parents.
-This has led to her ability to work with a broader population.
-Elizabeth has held positions as a Mental Health Consultant for the Head Start/Early Head start programs in Chicago, CADC counselor at a transitional residential facility for adult male offenders, SASS therapist working in crisis intervention, Individual/family/group therapist, school-based counselor, Educator/trainer running groups for staff, parents, and community.
-Forensic Interviewer for children who have been abused and court appointed Mediator, and supervisor.
+Elizabeth lives in Naperville, Illinois, with her husband Víctor and their three school-aged children.
+She has dedicated her career to the social services and behavioral health sectors, with a strong commitment to connecting individuals with essential resources.
+Elizabeth holds a master’s degree in forensic psychology with a specialization in social work and has over 20 years of experience working in community mental health, school programs, the criminal justice system, and medical case management—facilitating access to services and support.
+Elizabeth is bilingual and bicultural, born and raised in Chicago to immigrant parents.
+This background has enabled her to work effectively with a diverse population.
+Elizabeth has held roles such as mental health consultant for Head Start/Early Head Start programs in Chicago, CADC counselor at a residential reentry center for adult male offenders, SASS therapist in crisis intervention, individual, family, and group therapist, school counselor, and educator/trainer leading workshops for staff, parents, and the community.
+She has also served as a forensic interviewer for children who have experienced abuse and as a court-appointed mediator and supervisor.

 Lili Burciaga